aitorshuffle/aitorshuffle.github.io/_pages/about.md

 I am a senior researcher at [Tecnalia](http://www.tecnalia.com/)'s [Computer Vision Group](http://www.computervisionbytecnalia.com/en/).
 My main research interests are deep learning and other machine learning / computer vision models for image understanding, computational color and spectral imaging.
-I have been developing stuff that work based on these and other techniques (3D reconstruction, image enhancement for adverse weather, radiometry, etc.) since 2010 for biomedical, steelmaking, agro and packaging industries, among others.
+I have been building stuff that works based on these and other techniques (3D reconstruction, image enhancement for adverse weather, radiometry, etc.) since 2010 for biomedical, steelmaking, agro and packaging industries, among others.

 Since 2016, I am also a PhD candidate in deep learning at [Computer Vision Center](http://www.cvc.uab.es/)'s [LAMP (Learning And Machine Perception)](http://www.cvc.uab.es/LAMP/) team, in Barcelona.